bazelbuild/rules_apple/doc/tutorials/ios-app.md

 bazel run //:xcodeproj
 ```

-You should be able to open the generated `iOSApp.xcodeproj` in Xcode (e.g. with `xed iOSApp.xcodeproj`), and perform all the usual operations of building and testing in Xcode.
+You should be able to open the generated `iOSApp.xcodeproj` in Xcode (e.g. with `xed iOSApp.xcodeproj`) to perform all the usual operations of building and testing in Xcode.

 ## Build and Run the App on an iOS Device